kfwebmaster/webshop_report/README.md

 SELECT id, title, sku, price FROM product
 ```

+To allow selection of prefix when generating reports, the sql files have `{{prefix}}` in place of `wp_` in all table names.
+This gets replaced before the queries are run.
+The same is done with `{{year}}` and `{{month}}`.

 ### report.pl

-The `report.pl` builds a query from `base.sql` and each of the queryies under `queries/` in turn and runs them.
-Each set of results is added as a worksheet to an xlsx file using `Excel::Grinder` and saved under `output/`.
+The `report.pl` builds a query from `base.sql` and each of the queries under `queries/` in turn and runs them.
+Each set of results is added as a worksheet to an xlsx file using `Excel::Grinder` and saves the file under `output/`.

+The script relies on `DBI` which does not support multiple statements in a single query.
+We're assuming the use of `MariaDB` since it is more reliable, even for MySQL servers, but this is not required.

 ## SSH tunneling